-The building started life as a fishermen’s beer house in the 18th Century and during the Edwardian period Rosa Lewis, an hotelier from London, used it to provide a retreat and ‘entertainment’ for gentlemen visiting the Royal Yacht Squadron.
-Apparently if the ladies didn’t get enough attention from their gentlemen they would throw their chamber pots over the wall of the Royal Yacht Squadron.
+The building started life as a fishermen’s beer house in the 18th century and during the Edwardian period Rosa Lewis, a hotelier from London, used it to provide a retreat and ‘entertainment’ for gentlemen visiting the Royal Yacht Squadron.
+Apparently if the ladies didn’t get enough attention from their gentlemen, they would throw their chamber pots over the wall of the Royal Yacht Squadron.

-The Clubhouse was re-purchased from the receiver in late 1992 by a small group of members for the benefit of the Club.
-The repayment of the financing of that purchase by all the Members was completed in 1999 enabling the Club to become a Members Club and the Cowes branch of the Club has over 800 Members.
+The clubhouse was re-purchased from the receiver in late 1992 by a small group of members for the benefit of the club.
+The repayment of the financing of that purchase by all the members was completed in 1999 enabling the club to become a member’s club and the Cowes sailing branch of the club has over 800 members.